Theodore Bouguereau (1825-1905)

 Bouguereau's parents were merchants in the wine and olive oil business and wanted him to follow in their footsteps which he did for a short period until his uncle, Eugene Bouguereau who was a curate intervened and taught him classical and biblical subjects and arranged for him to attend school.

-Bouguereau showed a natural talent and flair for art from an early age resulting in his father Theodore Bouguereau being convinced by a client to send William to École des Beaux-Arts in Bordeaux then headed by Jean Paul Alaux, where he studied for two years.
+Bouguereau showed a natural talent and flair for art from an early age resulting in his father Theodore Bouguereau being convinced by a client to send William to École des Beaux-Arts in Bordeaux then headed by Jean-Paul Alaux, where he studied for two years.
 It was there that he would win first prize in figure painting for a depiction of Saint Roch.
 To provide extra income Bouguereau also designed labels for jam and preserves.

 To help him earn extra money Bouguereau was commissioned through his uncle to paint portraits of the local parishioners and when his aunt equalled the sum he had earned, he was able to go to Paris and become a student at the École des Beaux-Arts, in order to add to his formal training in drawing he also attended anatomical dissections and studied historical costumes and archaeology.

-At 21 Bouguereau was admitted to the studio of François-Edouard Picot, a French historic painter.
-He studied painting in the academic style which meant that highest status was placed on historical and mythological subjects.
-After several previous attempts Bouguereau finally won the coveted Prix de Rome in 1850, with Zenobia Found by Shepherds on the Banks of the Araxes, which earned him a four-year stay at the Villa Medici in Rome, enabling him to study first-hand the Renaissance artists and their masterpieces.
-While in Italy he traveled extensively in order to copy and master the masterpieces, visiting Venice, Naples Verona, Milan, and Parma.
+At 21 Bouguereau was admitted to the studio of François-Edouard Picot, a French historical painter.
+He studied painting in the academic style which meant that the highest status was placed on historical and mythological subjects.
+After several previous attempts, Bouguereau finally won the coveted Prix de Rome in 1850, with Zenobia Found by Shepherds on the Banks of the Araxes, which earned him a four-year stay at the Villa Medici in Rome, enabling him to study first-hand the Renaissance artists and their masterpieces.
+While in Italy he travelled extensively in order to copy and master the masterpieces, visiting Venice, Naples Verona, Milan, and Parma.
 He also visited the lakes and hill towns of Rome.
 An early reviewer stated Bouguereau has a natural instinct and knowledge of contour.
 The eurythmy of the human body preoccupies him, and in recalling the happy results which, in this genre, the ancients and the artists of the sixteenth century arrived at, one can only congratulate Bouguereau in attempting to follow in their footsteps.
 Raphael was inspired by the ancients, and no one accused him of not being original.
 Being an admirer of Raphael he took this as a great compliment.

 In 1854 Bouguereau returned to Paris where he frequently showed his work at the Salon.
 He received many awards and commissions for portraits and other pieces.
 Two years later in 1856, he married Marie-Nelly Monchablon.
 Together they had three sons and two daughters.
 They set up home in Montparnasse, Paris.
 All three sons died.
 Georges died at the age of 16.
 Adolphe-Paul was said to have died of Tuberculosis when only 30.
 His third son, William-Maurice, died in his infancy shortly before his mother.
 One daughter, Jeanne-Léontine, also died while just an infant.